yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_foundation/transformers.md

 Multi-head attentions are used in three places:
 * In the encoder module, multi-head attention without using masks are used to construct intermediate contextualized embedding for each token that depends of its context.
 The query, key, and values are all the same input sequence.
-* In the decoder module, multi-head attention with masks are used to construct contextualized embedding for each token by attending to only its \textit{preceding} or \textit{seen} tokens.
+* In the decoder module, multi-head attention with masks are used to construct contextualized embedding for each token by attending to only its *preceding* or *seen* tokens.
 The query, key, and values are all the same input sequence.
-* From the encoder module to the decoder module, multi-head attention without using masks is used to construct embedding for each output token that depends of its \textit{input} context (i.e., attention between input and output sequences).
+* From the encoder module to the decoder module, multi-head attention without using masks is used to construct embedding for each output token that depends of its *input* context (i.e., attention between input and output sequences).

 Given a query matrix $Q\in \mathbb{R}^{n\times d_{model}}$ representing $n$ queries, a key matrix $K\in \mathbb{R}^{m\times d_{model}}$ representing $m$ keys, and a value matrix $V\in \mathbb{R}^{m\times d_{model}}$ representing $m$ values, the multi-head ($h$ heads) attention associated with $(Q, K, V)$ is given by